The late Jim Rohn once wrote:

 In stark contrast to the coercive style, the authoritative style is positive and highly versatile.
-In fact, of all the leadership styles, Goleman says that “the authoritative one is most effective, driving up every aspect of climate.”
+In fact, of all the leadership styles, Goleman says, “The authoritative one is most effective, driving up every aspect of climate.”

-Goleman provides the story of a marketing VP who gave a passionate speech during a meeting.
+Goleman shares the story of a marketing VP who gave a passionate speech during a meeting.
 In doing so, he “filled a leadership vacuum” with “his vibrant enthusiasm and clear vision.”

 Authoritative leaders know where they’re going and what it will take to get there.
-They’re able to instill their passion and motivation into others to create an overwhelmingly positive response.
-Think Martin Luther King Jr.’s unforgettable “I Have a Dream” speech.
+They’re able to instill their passion and motivation in others to create an overwhelmingly positive response.
+Think Martin Luther King, Jr.’s unforgettable “I Have a Dream” speech.

-Where coercive leadership ignores others, authoritative leadership inspires others.
+Where coercive leadership ignores others, authoritative leadership inspires.
 The authoritative leader is confident but not bossy.
 Instead of promoting their ideas without listening, authoritative leaders seize opportunities to fix the problems they see in their workplace.

 The authoritative leader trusts others to help carry out the vision he or she has in mind.
 That team effort brings about large changes, creating an almost 100% chance of a positive outcome.

 So what’s the catch?
 While it sounds too good to be true, the authoritative style is appropriate for the majority of situations.

 Goleman points out that it may fail if an authoritative leader is less experienced than their peers or if they become domineering and threaten to overshadow others.

 Still, authoritative leadership is a multi-use device in the leader’s toolbox.
 Whether your team is in need of serious inspiration or a breakthrough, give the authoritative style a spin.